HL7/davinci-ra/input/pagecontent/index.md

 - CMS-HCC V22 for the 2023 Payment Year (2022 dates of service)
 - CMS-RxHCC V05 for the 2023 Payment Year (2022 dates of service)

-To avoid confusion, the Client supplies dates for the clinical evaluation period, which is driven by dates of service.
-So if the Client sets the clinical evaluation period to run from Jan 1, 2022 through Dec 31, 2022, the Server would only report CC gaps from these models:
+To avoid confusion, the payer supplies dates for the clinical evaluation period, which is driven by dates of service.
+So if the payer sets the clinical evaluation period to run from Jan 1, 2022 through Dec 31, 2022, the Server would only report CC gaps from these models:
 - CMS-HCC V24 for the 2023 Payment Year (2022 dates of service)
 - CMS-HCC V22 for the 2023 Payment Year (2022 dates of service)
 - CMS-RxHCC V05 for the 2023 Payment Year (2022 dates of service)